NerfJohn/Project-RISCII/tools/dasm/README.md

 - command operation (opcd-set vals)

 Narrowing down the pattern tends to be a 1) determine the opcode then 2) check or a certain flag

+## General Features

+Hoping for it to generally work as such:

+- Basic:      convert binary into single file assembly- simple instructions + .data arrays of signed ints
+- Helpful:    prepend address indicators to file to ease determining how stuff lays out in memory
+- Critical:   indicates if instruction included additional "flags" (ie benign non-zeroed bits)
+- Analytics:  include (via comments) general observations (size per section, type distribution, etc)

+Data is generally put into created output file, though would be nice if it could be printed to stdout (ie analytics + critical issues, not actul resolutions).